johan-rain/johan-rain/README.md

 # Johan Ranestam

-## 🃏 Spiders are the only web-developers who enjoy finding bugs. 🕷
+## 🃏 Spiders are the only web-developers who enjoy finding bugs.🃏

 ## About me:
 - 🌱 Currently a student at Medieinstitutet, learning Front End Development.